SiliconLabs/bluetooth_applications/bluetooth_co_monitor/README.md

 **Note:**

-- Make sure that the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md) already be installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

-- SDK Extension must be enabled for the project to install some components for co monitor sensor and client projects.

-- Do not forget to flash a bootloader to your board, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

 ## How it Works